 Park street, East London, home to eleven-year-old Sam, and his friends.

-Candle light flickered on the black, pitted concrete walls.
-The bomb shelter was deep.
-It had been deep enough to protect local inhabitants seeking safety from the onslaught of the German Luftwaffe on their nightly sorties across the English Channel.
-It had done its job well then, but now, ten years later, it hosted a group of children who had taken it over as their clubhouse.
+Candle light flickered on the wet, concrete walls.
+The bomb shelter was deep, It had needed to be deep enough to protect local inhabitants seeking safety from the onslaught of the German Luftwaffe on their nightly sorties across the English Channel.
+It had done its job well then, but now, ten years later, it played host to a group of children.

 Sam sat on a broken chair, taking a drag on a cigarette he’d taken from his dad’s packet of fags.
 Tony, his younger brother Alan, and the youngest member of the gang, Brian, were half lying on the damp, musty mattress playing cards, the two girls, Alice and Sally, were watching the game.